Website monitoring for agencies, freelancers and dev teams

 Every check fingerprints your assets, traces redirects, and validates responses.
 When something breaks, you'll know in minutes — not when your client calls.

-Scheduled checks and deploy hooks scan your pages for broken assets, MIME mismatches, redirect loops, and missing content.
+Scheduled checks and deploy hooks fetch your pages, parse the HTML, and verify every linked asset.
 A 2-of-3 retry confirmation rules out transient blips.
 When Sitewatch alerts, it's confirmed.

-Every failure is classified into one of 10 cause families — CDN Misconfiguration, Deployment Artifact, Redirect Misconfiguration, and more — with confidence scoring up to 90%.
+Every failure is classified into one of 10 cause families — CDN Misconfiguration, Deployment Artifact, Redirect Misconfiguration, and more.
 You get a plain-English diagnosis: what broke, what users see, and fix steps specific to your stack.
 23 platforms supported.

 The right person gets notified through the right channel — Slack, email, SMS, webhooks, PagerDuty, or Opsgenie.
 Business severity scoring adjusts priority based on page importance.
 A broken checkout page bypasses quiet hours.
 A broken blog image doesn't.